Versatility of the Plantrose Technology

 Unlocking the building blocks that reside in all of those plants that grow all over the world, season after season, to meet the needs and demands of today’s consumers and industries.

 The Plantrose process is a true platform technology.
-It uses water as the medium to break down diverse plant materials (sometimes called “biomass”), from agricultural residues (like sugar cane bagasse and corn stover) to purpose grown grasses (like sweet sorghum and switchgrass) to feedstocks abandoned by other industries (like trees once destined for paper).
+It uses water as the medium to break down diverse plant materials (also called “biomass”), from agricultural residues (like sugar cane bagasse and corn stover) to purpose grown grasses (like sweet sorghum and switchgrass) to feedstocks abandoned by other industries (like trees once destined for paper).
 Our focus is now on using maple trees harvested from the northeastern region of the US, extracting valuable building blocks in this naturally self-sustaining species.